goatandsheep/McMaster_Notes/TRON_3TB4.md

 (CE) Enables a memory device for reading or writing.
 Generally low true

 **Refresh**
 : one way of storing data is in capacitors.
 When there are too many accesses or the power leaks, the voltage may go too low to be noticeable.
 Thus, refreshing re-charges the capacitors.
+This is primarily used for re-writable DRAM (Dynamic RAM)

 ###Commands